vaggeliskls/windows-in-docker-container/README.md

 # 💻 Windows in Docker Container
-Discover an innovative and efficient method of deploying Windows OS (x64) on your system using the power of Vagrant VM, libvirt, and docker-compose.
+Discover an innovative and efficient method of deploying Windows OS (x64) on your linux system using the power of Vagrant VM, libvirt, and docker-compose.
 Together, these technologies help you containerize Windows OS, enabling you to manage a Windows instance just as you would any Docker container.
 This seamless integration into existing workflows significantly enhances convenience and optimizes resource allocation.

 ⭐ **Don't forget to star the project if it helped you!**